assanbayg/assanbayg/README.md

 - mobile development
 - web development
 - generative ai
-- friendly person you can invite on hackathons and projects 😄
+- friendly person you can invite to hackathons and projects 😄

 ## Contact Me